 Here’s a great video about the best genre literary convention in North America and probably the world: Calgary’s When Words Collide.
 If you’re interested in writing, you owe it to yourself to get to When Words Collide.
 My “other” name (Edward Willett) gets mentioned about halfway through this video as an example of the kinds …

-Permanent link to this article: https://www.ecblake.com/2014/10/great-video-about-the-best-genre-literary-conference-anywhere-when-words-collide/
+Permanent link to this article: http://www.ecblake.com/2014/10/great-video-about-the-best-genre-literary-conference-anywhere-when-words-collide/

 In defence of escapism